hzisman/dvt-build-configuration-file-generator/README.md

 ## Acknowledgements

-This extension was inspired by the Eclipse extension created by Alon Margalit (margal@apple.com).
+This extension was inspired by the Eclipse extension created by Alon Margalit.

 ![Eclipse Extension Button](https://github.com/hzisman/dvt-build-configuration-file-generator/blob/main/images/original-eclipse-extension-button.jpeg?raw=true)

 *The button of the original Eclipse extension*

-## Contact

-If you encounter any issues or have feature suggestions, please contact h_zisman@apple.com.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please fork the [repository](https://github.com/hzisman/dvt-build-configuration-file-generator.git) and submit a pull request.